deterministic-arts/deterministic-arts.wbtree/README.md

 which I am not particularly fond of.

+## Sycamore

+Another one.
+Stores the comparison function in the tree (it adds an artificial root node, that holds the actual tree and the comparison function.)
+I never had a use case which needed the flexibility to have a per-tree compare function.
+The additional object-per-tree for the root node wouldn't be that much of an overhead (in particular, when comparing it to wrapper-per-keyas is required by FSet.)

 ## Darts.Lib.WBTree

 Is the predecessor to this library by the same author (me...)
 It makes similar